yuval-herman/braude-top/plan.md

 # WIP

-- add settings (remove walk times, colors, etc)
-- save timetable on server
+- save timetable, settings on the server

 # Planned